-A Strategic Flood Risk Assessment was carried out as part of the preparation of this Plan.
+A Strategic Flood Risk Assessment was carried out as part of the preparation of this Plan and advises that there is potential overland flow paths (unmapped) from the turlough and the coast as well as a ground water risk associated with the turlough west of the village.
+A Site Specific Flood Risk Assessment needs to be carried out to address surface water and ground water risks.
+The sequential approach should be applied.
 The SFRA advises that there is some flood risk to open space, maritime zoning and part of the Village Centre.
 The SFRA is set out in Volume 10(c) of this Development Plan.